Grimm's Gift Guide

 Much depends on what's already in your toy box.
 A set of blocks is essential, and you'll need some figures.
 Beyond that, you can be sure that all of the following will make great additions to your collection.

 One of the nicest things about Grimm's toys is that they work just as well for toddlers as they do for five-year-olds, but if you're looking for a little more guidance, we do give age recommendations at the end of this post.
+If you can't wait, here's our list of the best Grimm's toys.

 The latest addition to the Grimm's range is the Sunset Rainbow.
 It has ten pieces rather than the usual twelve and is essentially the classic rainbow in reverse.
 Beautiful in its own right, the Sunset Rainbow is also extremely versatile.
 It can be stacked or stretched out into a tunnel, and naturally lends itself to teaching early mathematical concepts.